InternetOfUs/components-documentation/Readme.md

 *Note*: please, keep the above links updated with the reference to the latest stable version of each documentation file.

+## Postman collections

+_"Postman is a collaboration platform for API development.
+Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster."_ - _Postman_

+The postman collections of the various components defined in this documentation are available in the folder `/postman_collections`.
+In addition to each component's collection, the export of the required environmental variables may be present: use it in order to simplify the setup of the queries you are going to reproduce.

 ## How to

 ### 1. Write your documentation